8 (play): Context

 In May 2009, AFER filed a lawsuit, Perry v.
 Schwarzenegger, in the U.S. District Court for the Northern District of California on behalf of plaintiffs, two same-sex couples, to challenge a voter-approved constitutional amendment, known as Proposition 8, that eliminated same-sex couples' right to marry in the state.
 The same-sex couples were represented by David Boies and former U.S. Solicitor General Theodore Olson, two high-profile attorneys who opposed each other in the U.S. Supreme Court case, Bush v.
 Gore.

-Characters
+Cast and characters

 The following is a list of the cast of characters, along with the actors that portrayed them in the play's premieres.